This article has been updated from a post originally published on 7/12/17.

 The Affordable Care Act (ACA), commonly called Obamacare, has been controversial since its launch back in 2010.
-And, it remains that way today, with debates occurring over whether or not to repeal it, replace it, or keep it place.
+And to this day, there have been constant debates over whether to repeal it, replace it or keep it intact.

-Regardless of legislation, many of the root problems in the American healthcare industry remain: costs continue to rise, medical professionals are often overworked, and malpractice insurance premiums are through the roof.
+But regardless of legislation, many of the root problems in the American healthcare industry remain.
+Costs are on the rise, medical professionals are often overworked and malpractice insurance premiums are through the roof.